jasp-stats/jasp-desktop/Docs/help/analyses/descriptives.md

 Additional Options
 ------------------
 ###Display Plots:
-- For continuous variables, displays a histogram and the corresponding density plot
+- For continuous variables, displays a histogram and the fit of a nonparametric density estimator
 - For nominal and ordinal variables, displays a frequency distribution

 ### Display Correlation Plot: